Breadcrumb

 Feeding

-You may notice your baby's feeding patterns change during this time.
-Parents often wonder whether their baby is getting enough nourishment.
-The quality and quantity of a baby's feedings probably are sufficient if the baby is gaining weight steadily, is content most of the time, and is becoming increasingly alert and active.
-For more information about feeding your baby, see the topics Breastfeeding and Bottle-Feeding.
+You may notice that your baby's feeding patterns change during this time.
+Parents often wonder if their baby is getting enough nourishment.
+The quality and quantity of a baby's feedings probably are fine if the baby is gaining weight steadily, is content most of the time, and is becoming more and more alert and active.

 Crying